simbody/simbody/Simbody/examples/README_VisualStudio.txt

-Instructions for creating a Visual Studio project by hand to run a SimTK Core example program.
+Instructions for creating a Visual Studio project by hand to run a Simbody example program.
-SimTK 2.1, August 2010
+Simbody 2.2, April 2011

 ----------------------------------------------------------------------------
 NOTE: By far the easiest way to create a Visual Studio project is to use